 Claude is brilliant.But it forgets everythingyou talked about yesterday.Zé doesn't.

 A persistent memory stack for your Claude Code.
 Vault, semantic search and knowledge graph working together so it never asks again what you already answered.
+And now it also sees images, remembers fast and tests itself.

-open-source · 3-minute install · works offline
+runs locally · 3-minute install · free during beta

 How many times have you explained this?